StanfordBioinformatics/mvp-on-gcp/fastqc-bam/README.md

 # fastqc-bam

 # What do I need to do?
-- Get list of all variants.gvcf.gz files: IN-PROGRESS
-- Get list of all samples?
+- Get list of sample IDs for all bam files on GCS
-- Get list of all rtg_vcfstats.txt files
+- Get list of sample IDs for all fastqc data files GCS
-- Convert to sample lists
-- Find difference between lists
+- Compare lists to find samples missing fastqc data files
-- Use make-batch-tsv-from-input-sample.py to generate dsub batch input
+- Use custom python script to create dsub TSV input file for missing samples
+- Run dsub tasks

 # Code
 ## 1. FastQC